amen-hussain/HHA504_assignment_functions/README.md

 ### 3. Explore Functions as a Service (FaaS)
 - Reflect on the use cases for serverless functions in cloud environments.
 Consider the benefits and limitations of using Functions as a Service (FaaS) in both Azure and GCP.

+Azure Functions and GCP Functions, allows for cost-effective pay-per-execution pricing model, which aid event-driven applications, microservices, real-time data processing, and scheduled tasks.
+This was confirmed in my own deployment of a serverless function in Azure and GCP.

+Furthermore, FaaS can be integrated with cron jobs to automate tasks, such as running a Python script to generate a report at scheduled intervals.
+This automation streamlines workflows and ensures that tasks are performed consistently.

+A limitation I discovered is that functions may need to be refreshed if not loaded properly or loaded after a period of inactivity.